IF YOU WERE DECEIVED BY A SCHOOL, WE CAN HELP:

 - If you faced fraud or deception regarding a private loan, such as from a bank or from your school, you should alert the Consumer Financial Protection Bureau.

 - Please alert your state Attorney General, who may help you on an individual basis.
+Many state Attorneys General are suing schools and recovering funds for the students; it's worth asking your state AG for help!
 Look on the internet for your state's "attorney general consumer complaint" form.

 Got Loans?
 Help is available!

-You can get your federal student loans forgiven (and even get reimbursed for loans you already paid) if your school:
+You can apply to get your federal student loans forgiven (and even get reimbursed for loans you already paid) if your school:

 - Took out loans in your name without your permission or signed your name without your knowledge (application form is here);